convexset/meteor-three-way/README.md

 #### Database Updates and Observer Callbacks

 Pre-v0.1.2, there was the issue of a race condition when multiple fields with the same top level field (e.g.: `particulars.name` and `particulars.hobbies.4.hobbyId`) would be updated tens of milliseconds apart.
-The [observer callbacks](http://docs.meteor.com/#/full/observe_changes) would send entire top level sub-objects even if a single primitive value deep within was updated.
+The [observer callbacks](http://docs.meteor.com/#/full/observe_changes) would send entire top level sub-documents even if a single primitive value deep within was updated.
 It was addressed with (i) queueing implemented via promise chains of Meteor methods grouped by top-level fields plus a delay before next Meteor method being triggered, and (ii) field specific updaters (with individual throttling/debouncing) to avoid inadvertent skipping of updates from sub-fields (due to debounce/throttle effects on a method being used to update multiple sub-fields).

+Pre-v0.1.14, the above race condition was still not fully solved.
+The "comprehensive solution" was to store snapshots of entire sub-documents with the expectation that stuff would get sent back and data sent back from the server matching existing values (that were not too old) could be "ignored".

 #### Dynamic Data Binding